mfourier/ufc-predictor/.ipynb_checkpoints/README-checkpoint.md

 - ✅**Neural Networks (using PyTorch)**: A deep learning approach that can learn complex patterns in large datasets.
 - ✅**AdaBoost**: An ensemble technique that combines weak classifiers to create a strong classifier.
 - ✅**Naive Bayes**: A probabilistic classifier based on Bayes' theorem, useful for large feature sets.
+- ✅**Quadratic Discriminant Analysis (QDA)**: A generative classifier that assumes a Gaussian distribution of features for each class and is suitable for problems where the decision boundaries are quadratic.
+- ✅**Extra Trees**: An ensemble method based on random forests, using extra randomness in the tree-building process to improve performance.
+- ✅**Gradient Boosting**: A boosting technique that builds an additive model by sequentially fitting new models to correct the residuals of the previous ones, enhancing predictive accuracy.

 ## 🧪 Project Structure
 ```bash